palaskasx-star/Transformer_distillation/README.md

 ![ConceptKD](KD_main_figure.jpg)

-To download the weights for the  DINOv3 ViT-S* teacher model use the following line:
+To download the weights for the  DINOv3 ViT-S* teacher model use the following command:
 ```bash
 wget -O vit_small_patch16_dinov3.lvd1689m.bin https://huggingface.co/timm/vit_small_patch16_dinov3.lvd1689m/resolve/main/pytorch_model.bin
 ```

-The following experiments experiments reproduce the corresponding entries of table 2 of our paper.
+The following experiments reproduce the corresponding entries of Table 2 of our paper.

-To train a ViT-T* using a DINOv3 ViT-S* pretrained teacher with the ConceptKD method run this script:
+To train a ViT-T* using a DINOv3 ViT-S* pretrained teacher with the ConceptKD method, run this script:
 ```bash
 python -m torch.distributed.run \
     --standalone \